kahlil/flow-state/README.md

 # FlowState 🌊

-Dead simple Redux and Redux-Observable with RxJS streams.
+Dead simple Redux and redux-observable library built with RxJS streams.
 This is an easy way to introduce a stream-based unidirectional dataflow into your app.

 ## Highlights